lambdaisland/gaiwan_co/README.md

 ##  Architechture

 All the source files are located in `src/gaiwan` directory and static resources in the `resources` directory.

 The site gets generated inside a `_site` directory.
 This directory is added to gitingore because we don't want to mix the build and source history.
 Therefore we commit the `_site` directory to a `gh-pages` branch using a nifty feature of git called as worktrees.

-Our Github repo has been configured to deploy the site directly from the `gh-pages` branch.
-Therefore by commiting and pushing changes to this branch would cause Github to deploy the new version of the site.
+Building and deploying happens automatically by pushing to `main`.

 ## Local development